nv237976/codingjourney/README.md

 # codingjourney
-this is a demo for git @ github class
+this is a demo for git @ github class.